molehair/Annoyer2/devnote.md

 - bugs
+  - In ask-word question, wrong answer given by user doesn't show up
+  - When a test is done, the associated training instances don't disappear immediately, although they do when once enter and leave them.

 - todo
   - number Practice title. e.g.) Practice 14
   - fix loading view from the main
+  - In ask-word question, sort the suggestions so that words with prefix-match come first
   - warning..
 w: Runtime JAR files in the classpath should have the same version.
 These files were found in the classpath:
     /home/j/.gradle/caches/modules-2/files-2.1/org.jetbrains.kotlin/kotlin-stdlib-jdk8/1.5.30/5fd47535cc85f9e24996f939c2de6583991481b0/kotlin-stdlib-jdk8-1.5.30.jar (version 1.5)